By Laurel-Lea Shannon

 7. Take the sunshine vitamin D3: Unless you live in Florida or California, chances are you don’t get enough vitamin D in the winter months.
 Consider supplementing with D3 to optimize your immunity.
 Talk to a healthcare professional to determine how much D3 you need.

-8. Lose the sugar: Unrefined sugar is known to suppress your immunity within hours of eating it.
+8. Lose the sugar: Sugar (refined and unrefined) is known to suppress your immunity within hours of eating it.
 Limit sweets and desserts, and don’t eat too many products made with white flour and processed grains — the body breaks these down quickly into sugar.

 9. Get plenty of shut-eye: Don’t skimp on the shut-eye.
 Sleep restores and heals the body and the mind.
 Aim for seven or eight hours each night.
 If you suffer from insomnia during the winter months, you can help yourself by making sure you get outside for at least 20 minutes a day, reduce your caffeine intake and establish regular hours— going to bed and getting up at the same time every day.